serqco/qabstracts/codebook.md

 The codes described here are meant to be (nearly) objective;
 we strive for high inter-coder agreement.

-If a code ends with `:iu`, this means it can have an "IU suffix".
+If a code ends with `:i\d:u\d` (which is a regular expression), this means it can have an "IU suffix".
 The meaning of IU suffixes is explained in Section 4.
-Actual `:iu` suffixes look for instance like this:
+Actual IU suffixes look for instance like this:
 `:i1`, `:u2`, `:i2u1` or nothing (i.e., the suffix can also be missing).
 An IU suffix codifies subjective property counts of two properties `i` and `u`, each with a default value of 0.